Kong/developer.konghq.com/app/insomnia/allowlist.md

   - /insomnia/
 ---

-To ensure full functionality of Insomnia features, allowlist the domains in the following table:
+To ensure full functionality of Insomnia features, allowlist the following domains:

 | Domain | Description |
 |--------|-------------|